Spectrum75/All-is-well/README.md

-# Bash Scripts:
+# All Is Well:
-This repository has some basic bash scripts that I created.
+This repository has the different variants of the script and the install script etc.

 # All is Well Version 2.0:
 Tired of typing update and more upgrade-autoremove commands?
 Well All is Well is here it will completely update the repository cache, upgrade all the packages and clean up at the end too.
 Works on most of the Linux and BSD distributions (RAW TXT file is provided for other distributions).
 Version 1.0 had some errors and has been removed.